 This is because, as helpful as private practice can be, it’s very easy to pick up bad habits when you’re not under the watchful eye of an expert.
 Only an instructor will be able to teach you exactly the correct way to pass your test, so it’s important that the majority of your teaching comes from them.

 We hope that’s everything covered!
 It’s not as difficult to take your driving test in your own car as some people would have you believe.
 That said, the advice of your instructor in the minutes leading up to your test can be invaluable, so make sure you give the decision some serious thought.
+Remember, if you do take the test in your own car and pass, you won’t be able to drive it unless you’ve got the right insurance cover.
+Find out everything you need to know about this in our guides to young driver insurance and black box (telematics) insurance.

 For further information, take a look at our article on taking your instructor on your test with you.
 Or, perhaps you’re interested in the different types of pedestrian crossing, or driverless cars?
 Whatever your driving needs, the PassMeFast blog is here to steer you in the right direction.